Duke of Edinburgh's Award

 You can start the Bronze Award when you are in the school year in which you will turn 14.
-The opportunity to do the Bronze Award commences in the September of Year 9 and is led by Miss Dobson and her team.
+The opportunity to do the Bronze Award commences in the September of Year 9 and is led by Miss Smith and her team.

 The Bronze Award programme has 4 sections - Volunteering, Physical, Skills and Expedition.
 You must do a minimum of 3 months activity for each of the Volunteering, Physical and Skills sections.